decuma02/Currency-Converter/Readme.md

 Enter the amount to convert

-The script will display the conversion rate and the converted amount.
+The script will then display the conversion rate and the converted amount.

 Dependencies